Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 64. Pregnancy Enhancement
 	1. Challenge cured:  Reproductive plague
 		1. Challenge cure interpretation:  This investment into reproductive medicine addresses this disease and its effects in a straightforward way.
 		2. Challenge cure qualm:  This doesn't talk about losing women to disease.
 It talks about causing infertility.
-My standard pro-infertility biases affect my preference towards (or rather against) this technology.
+My standard pro-infertility biases installs a bias against using this technology to cure this challenge.
 	2. Authorial protest:  Seriously, the "more widely available" line on this tech is so creepy to me that I find it hard to think about.
 I like the other things it says.
 	3. Mechanism proposal:  Egg-laying.
 Yes, I mean it.
 I always think of these societies as getting more avian or reptillian.
 It's why I'm drawn to this tech despite it having a blunt misstep in its description.
 	4. Author protest:  I can't think of what else it would be.
 Orbital hospitals and cures for primitive medicine would already do as much of this tech as *I* can otherwise fathom.
 This is someone else's reproduction tech, because it confuses me.
 I want to give it more me-points, but I don't really know how it works.